thoughtpolice/fdblog2clickhouse/README.md

 - [ ] Implement support for many more column types in the trace logs, and test their usage
 - [ ] Various Schema improvements
   - Plenty of ClickHouse features to leverage for better queries: dictionaries, IP types, various table/utility functions
   - Probably worth investigating `AggregatingMergeTree` or `SummingMergeTree` for various rollup tables.
   - Can likely create some useful `MATERIALIZED VIEW`s out of the 'raw' data table
+- [ ] Think about replacing `inotifywait` with `pyinotify` or something.
+  - Would be nice to have no operational difference between image and the ordinary python code, but probably a bit more complex.
+- [ ] Look into trimming down the Docker image, somehow.

 # License